 You can leverage some best practices documents by looking at the Commonly Configured SuccessCycles article or you could simply customize your SuccessCycles to fit your team’s unique approach.
 Either way, you can create SuccessCycles to provide awesome check-lists for your CSMs to manage the lifecycle of your clients.
 You can also chain them together to control the flow from one to the next.
-Keep reading and you'll see what we mean. :-)

 Creating new SuccessCycles